Advanced Patterns & JS Interop#

 useEffect(lambda -> None {

-handler = lambda(e: Any) {
+handler = lambda(e: any) {

 theme = e.detail.theme;